Turfjs/turf/packages/turf-truncate/README.md

 # truncate

-Takes a GeoJSON Feature or FeatureCollection and truncates the precision of the geometry.
+Takes a GeoJSON Feature or FeatureCollection and truncates the geometry precision for all coordinates.

 **Parameters**